lucas-mmello/TodoList-Ci-Cd-Conceitos/README.md

 - 🔄 Building CI/CD pipelines with GitHub Actions
 - 🚀 Deploy automation with Netlify CLI and token authentication
 - 📁 Code organization and separation of responsibilities

 ---

-## 🧪 Tests

-Unit tests are focused on the `TodoService`, including:

-- Fetching data from `localStorage`
-- Correctly saving and retrieving tasks
-- Spying on `setItem` with Jest's `spyOn` and mock functions

----